 - Sheraton Hotel Brussels Airport – Located opposite the airport terminal, this is the only hotel on airport premises.
 Their website says it is 39 steps from the terminal.
-Day rooms are available (8:00AM – 6:00PM). » Check Rates
+Day rooms are available on request. » Check Rates

-- Novotel Brussels Airport – (5 minutes from the airport) Free airport shuttle operates on a schedule. » Check Rates
+- Novotel Brussels Airport – Free airport shuttle operates on a schedule. » Check Rates

-- Ibis Budget Brussels Airport – (8 minutes from the airport) Free airport shuttle is available.
-Reservations are required. » Check Rates
+- Crowne Plaza Brussels Airport – Free airport shuttle is available from 4:00 AM – 11:00 PM. » Check Rates

-- Hotel NH Brussels Airport – (5 minutes from the airport) Airport shuttle is available. » Check Rates
+- Van der Valk Brussels Airport – Airport shuttle is available for a fee. » Check Rates

-To see more options there is a list of hotels near Zaventem Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Brussels Airport that can be sorted by price, distance, traveller rating and popularity.

 Unlimited free WiFi is available at the airport.
 Connect to the “Brussels Airport free Wi-Fi” network.
 Use your social network login or enter your e-mail address to start surfing.